Mourud/village-insurgency/README.md

 # village-insurgency

-This is a port of my game the Myths of UBC from Java to Javascript.
+This is an old attempt at a port of my game the Myths of UBC from Java to Javascript.

-The project is still under work but you can visit it at: <https://mourud.github.io/village-insurgency/>
+The project is still under work but you can visit it at: <https://github.com/mourd/village-insurgency-online/>